 2. Cleaning of Cache data of Play Store

 This may happen that sometimes Google Play Store stopped working due to excessive unnecessary data stored in the cache of the device.
-So, clearing of unnecessary data is very important to keep the application run smooth.
+So, clearing unnecessary data is very important to keep the application run smoothly.
 To do this, you need to follow the below steps.

 Step 1 – Firstly, go to “Settings” on your device.

 Step 2 – Now, navigate to the “Apps” option available at the settings menu.